kriszyp/xstyle/README.md

 (functionality has been implemented)

+### contents - Insertion Point

+This definition represents a reference to the contents of node prior to element generation.
+This can be used within element generation to bring in the contents of the target.
+For example:

+	.greeting {
+		=> h1 'Welcome:', contents;
+	}

+We could then have some HTML that starts as:

+	&lt;div class="greeting">John Doe&lt;/div>

+And then xstyle would convert this to:

+	&lt;div class="greeting">&lt;h1>Welcome:&lt;/h1>John Doe&lt;/div>

+(not fully implemented)

 ### on - Event Handling

 The "on" definition makes it possible to register handlers directly from rules.
 This property